Ways to Earn Points

 Promote sustainability by putting together an idle-free campaign.
 The Idle Free Schools Toolkit includes all of the information needed to run an effective idling reduction campaign at a school in order to reduce student exposure to toxic vehicle exhaust.
 It also provides the resources to make this a student-run science or community involvement project, providing students with the opportunity to learn how to run a public service campaign while expanding their science and math skills.

 Design posters and signs to put up in bathrooms and classrooms to remind students to save water.
 Include facts and tips on reducing water waste to further engage students in this campaign.

 Establish a student power patrol to check on classrooms, offices, and other areas of your school to provide feedback on energy savings.
-“Oops” and “Thank you” cards can be left to inform staff on how they are doing on conserving energy.
+“Oops” and “Energy Star” cards can be left to inform staff on how they are doing on conserving energy.
 Get more information and ideas from our Power Patrol Resource.

 Save a Tree Campaign

 Create signs for paper towel and napkin dispensers, make announcements, change default printer settings to double-sided, etc. You can even pick a date for a school-wide no paper day and educate students and staff about the importance of reducing our paper waste.
 Earn an extra 10 points if you engage staff in a competition to reduce paper consumption across departments or grade levels.
 E-mail firstname.lastname@example.org to get more information about a staff competition.